-Wichita Police see drop in crime near South Broadway after injunction on motel
+Wichita police see drop in crime near South Broadway after injunction on motel

 After a legal injunction, officers were able to work with businesses to add light, ban troublemakers, and other specific solutions to combating crime.

-Business owners like Jeremy Snyder, the owner of Broadway Burgers and BBQ said he has seen a transition in the are over the last few months.
+Business owners like Jeremy Snyder, the owner of Broadway Burgers and BBQ, said he has seen a transition in the area over the last few months.

 “Because our call loads have decreased in those areas where we’re not responding to calls, it gives officers the opportunity and time to patrol that area more frequently,” said Villegas.